 The title of this paragraph may inspire some thoughts.
 Although art can be heavy from several viewpoints, we won’t go into that.
 We’re talking about some artwork being bulky and hard to move.
 Your friends can help you load the truck.
 Still, avoiding anyone carrying something beyond their abilities would be best.
 You can be sure art movers are trained to carry cargo most people would never try to move.
 That said, you can save the energy you would spend moving your artwork for something else.

 We hope this was enough for you to consider hiring professionals.
 There’s no doubt about what you should do in this situation.
 In other words: minimize the stress of your move by contacting pros.
 Still, whatever you choose – may luck be on your side.
-Although you won’t need luck if you hire experts to move your art collection, the previous sentence is different from our proudest literary endeavor.
+Although you won’t need luck if you know the reasons to hire professionals to move your art collection, the previous sentence is different from our proudest literary endeavor.
 We’re still keeping it, though.